ruifengli-cs/ml-examples/README.md

-# Linear Regression Example
+# Machine Learning Examples

-This repository contains a simple example of linear regression using scikit-learn.
+This repository contains examples of various machine learning algorithms using scikit-learn.

 ## Requirements